peacewolfus007/palladiumFF-1/README.md

 "

 NOTE:
--download assign folder and run assign.py this command:
+-download assign folder and run assign.py with this command:
  "python3 assign.py"
 -You can add your parameters into assign/data folder.
 For this: bond parameters must be added into gaff2_bonds.dat